Jerry Ray Daniel - The Exponent

 His family . . .
 In addition to his loving wife of 36 years, Jerry is survived by his daughters, Amanda (Wayne) McCune, Heather (David) Howdyshell and Jennifer (Jesse) Headley; seven grandchildren, Braden, Isabella, Victoria, Brody, Juliet, Audrey and Brantley; sisters, Margaret (Dan) Milbrath, Jan Hayes, Betty (Ron) Clark.

 His farewell . . .
-Jerry’s family will greet friends Monday, March 13, 2017, from 2 to 8 p.m. at the Borek Jennings Funeral Home, Braun Chapel, Brooklyn.
-The family will gather Tuesday at the funeral home at 10 a.m. until the time of Jerry’s community farewell at 11 a.m. with the Rev. Kevin Albert officiating.
+Jerry’s family greeted friends Monday, March 13, 2017, from 2 to 8 p.m. at the Borek Jennings Funeral Home, Braun Chapel, Brooklyn.
+The family gathered Tuesday at the funeral home at 10 a.m. until the time of Jerry’s community farewell at 11 a.m. with the Rev. Kevin Albert officiating.
 Interment at Jefferson Cemetery.

 In honor of Jerry, memorial donations may be shared with the family for future designation.
 Please sign Jerry’s guestbook at www.borekjennings.com or leave a message of comfort for the Daniel family by calling 877-231-7900.